Tenggol Island bent-toed gecko

 The Tenggol Island bent-toed gecko (Cyrtodactylus leegrismeri) is a species of lizard in the family Gekkonidae.
 The species is endemic to Tenggol Island in Malaysia.

 Etymology

 The specific name, leegrismeri, is in honor of American herpetologist Larry Lee Grismer.

 Habitat

 The preferred natural habitats of C. leegrismeri are forest and rocky areas, at altitudes of 9–80 m.

 Description

 C. leegrismeri may attain a snout-to-vent length (SVL) of 9.2 cm.

+Behavior

+C. leegrismeri is nocturnal, terrestrial, and scansorial.

 Reproduction

-The mode of reproduction of C. leegrismeri is unknown.
+C. leegrismeri is oviparous.
+Clutch size is two eggs.